a-r-m-i-n/dce/Documentation/UsersManual/Miscellaneous.rst

 Fluid layout and partial root path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The two last fields define for all Fluid templates where to find the layouts and the partials.
-Layouts and partials can be part of Fluid templates and are used to avoid redundancies and keep the code cleaner.
+Layouts and partials are a part of Fluid templates and are used to avoid redundancies and keep the code cleaner.

+Here you can define Fluid templates folders where to find the layouts and the partials.

+With TypoScript you can also set up multiple folder paths for layouts and partials with priority order.